Eddy Current Testing: A Guide

 What Is Eddy Current Testing?

-In an eddy current test, an inspector will run a probe through the length of a tube in order to identify tiny defects.
+In the eddy-current testing of tubes, an inspector will run a probe through the length of a tube in order to identify tiny defects.

 - Probe.
 An inspector starts with a probe—for example, the single-element ETC probe, which uses an alternating current.
-The ETC probe consists of a coiled conductive piece of wire.
+The eddy current test probe consists of a coiled conductive piece of wire.